 One hundred miles north of Vancouver there are 13 ski resorts spread across 10 mountain ranges that make up British Columbia.
 Skiers and snowboarders travel from all over the world to ski the miles of snowy terrain that the British Columbia in Canada has to offer.
-With huge mountain backdrops and outstanding panoramic views of oceans and cities surrounding the British Columbia region, this ski area isn’t just there to ski it’s there to be seen.
+With huge mountain backdrops and outstanding panoramic views of oceans and cities surrounding the British Columbia region, this ski area isn’t just there to ski it’s there to be explored.

 Made up with many popular skiing destinations including Whistler, the region brings in thousands of skiers and snowboarders each season all wanting to experience what the mountains have to present.
 Each separate resort in British Columbia has something special and unique about it, whichever resort you choose as your ski destination of choice, you won’t be disappointed!

 Ski deals to Canada | Ski deals to Whistler

 Ski Resorts in British Columbia